 The employees of the Durabook Americas Inc. could choose a specific ratio (adjusted by the inflation rate) to contribute their own pensions under the definition of the pension plan.
-The employees contribute 50% of the pension voluntarily and the contribution shall not exceed a specific ratio of the salary.
+Durabook Americas Inc. contributes 50% of employees' contribution to the retirement fund and the contribution shall not exceed a specific ratio of the salary.
 Durabook Americas Inc. recognized the amount of the retirement fund that should be allocated according to the pension plan as current expense.

-Except for the two subsidiaries of the Group, namely, Twinhead (Asia) Pte.
-Ltd. and Twinhead Enterprises (BVI) Ltd., which are not eligible for the pension plan, the defined benefit plan of the other subsidiaries (Twinhead Kunshan Technology Co., LTD., and Kunshan Lun Teng System Co., Ltd.) are based on the local regulations of their respective locations; and all the contributions made to such plans are recognized as current expenses.
+Except for the two subsidiaries of the Group, namely, Twinhead International (Asia) Pte.
+Ltd. and Twinhead Enterprises (BVI) Ltd., which are not eligible for the pension plan, the defined contribution plan of the other subsidiaries (Twinhead International (Kunshan) Co., Ltd. and Kunshan Lun Teng System Co., Ltd.) are based on the local regulations of their respective locations; and all the contributions made to such plans are recognized as current expenses.

-The Group's pension costs under the defined contribution plan were \$8,239 thousand and \$7,729 thousand for the years ended December 31, 2023 and 2022, respectively.
+The Group's pension costs under the defined contribution plan were \$8,987 thousand and \$8,239 thousand for the years ended December 31, 2024 and 2023, respectively.